 - 6 ounces (170g) fresh raspberries

 - Preheat oven to 350F (175C).
-Spray the angel food pan with baking spray and distribute well with a pastry brush and set aside.
+Spray a 10" angel food pan with baking spray and distribute well with a pastry brush and set aside.

 - In a small bowl combine the flour, baking powder and salt.
 Whisk to combine and then set aside.